Understanding the MQTT Publish-Subscribe Model

 1. Publisher: A client that sends (publishes) messages.
 A good example is an ESP32 sensor device reporting data.

-2. Subscriber: A client that receives (subscribes to) messages, such as a dashboard application.
+2. Subscriber: A client that receives (subscribes to) messages, such as a dashboard application or a database logging service.

 3. Broker: The central server that receives all messages from publishers and routes them to the appropriate subscribers.
 Many people start by setting up a broker on a Raspberry Pi for their local network.